kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 {{% /alert %}}

 {{% alert color="warning" %}}
 When installing multiple Kiali instances into a single cluster, `deployment.discovery_selectors.default` must be mutually exclusive.
-In other words, a namespace must be matched by discovery selectors defined in a single Kiali CR.
+In other words, a namespace must be matched by the discovery selectors defined by one and only one Kiali CR on the cluster.
 {{% /alert %}}

 ## Istio Discovery Selectors

 In Istio's [MeshConfig](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig), a list of discovery selectors can be configured.
-These Istio discovery selectors define the namespaces that Istio will consider "in the mesh." (see [this blog post](https://istio.io/v1.13/blog/2021/discovery-selectors/) for details).
+These Istio discovery selectors define the namespaces that Istio will consider "in the mesh" (see [this blog post](https://istio.io/v1.13/blog/2021/discovery-selectors/) for details).
 These Istio discovery selectors are utilized only by Istio; they will be ignored by Kiali.

 ## Operator Namespace Watching

 Note that the discovery selectors are evaluated by the Kiali Operator at install time when deciding which namespaces should be accessible (and thus which Roles to create).
 Namespaces that do not exist at the time of install will not be accessible to Kiali until the operator has a chance to reconcile the Kiali CR.
 There are several ways in which the operator can be told to reconcile a Kiali CR in order to determine the new set of accessible namespaces.

-1. You can ask that the Kiali Operator periodically reconcile the Kiali CR on a fixed schedule.
+1. You can ask the Kiali Operator to periodically reconcile the Kiali CR on a fixed schedule.
 See the [Ansible Operator SDK documentation describing the reconcile-period annotation](https://sdk.operatorframework.io/docs/building-operators/ansible/reference/advanced_options/#ansiblesdkoperatorframeworkioreconcile-period-custom-resource-annotation).
 In short, you can have the Kiali Operator periodically reconcile a Kiali CR by setting the `ansible.sdk.operatorframework.io/reconcile-period` annotation on the Kiali CR.
 For example, to reconcile this Kiail CR every 60 seconds:
 ```yaml
 metadata:
   kind: Kiali